alaurent34/darc/Readme.md

 You can find in the table beloe all the notation used in the scripts and this Readme.

-  There is 6 re-indentification metrics, which are :
   <table class="tg">
     <tr>
       <th class="tg-us36">Notations</th>